Off the Shelf Festival

 The Off the Shelf Festival of Words takes place in Sheffield, England, during October each year.
 It is organised by the University of Sheffield with support from Arts Council England, Sheffield Hallam University and several commercial companies.
-The Festival offers a wide range of events for all ages.
+The Festival offers events for all ages, and for more than two weeks.

 History

 First held in 1991, the Off the Shelf Festival of Words has become an annual event attracting literature and media personalities to Sheffield.
-Off the Shelf is one of the United Kingdom's biggest and most significant festivals of writing and reading, combining a selection of authors, poets, journalists and broadcasters.
-The festival also caters for community and outreach provision, and supports emerging writers, through workshops, exhibitions, storytelling, talks, walks and also runs a programme of events for children and young people.
+The line-up normally combines a selection of authors, poets, journalists and broadcasters.
+The festival also caters for community and outreach provision and supports emerging writers through workshops, exhibitions, storytelling, talks, walks.
+It also runs a programme of events for children and young people.

+The festival is curated by Lesley Webster and Maria de Souza, who have both been involved since the early years of the festival.
+It began as a collaboration between the Sheffield libraries and Sheffield University, and the university took over the organisation in 2016.
+The curators relate how they attracted writers to the event, including Nick Hornby, by sending them Valentine's Day cards signed from "a city full of admirers".
+The festival plans the programme in collaboration with local organisations such as Sheffield Authors, Slambarz and Sheffield Novelists, and local publishers such as And Other Stories, The Poetry Business, Vertebrate and Longbarrow.

+In 2024 the festival ran from 7 October to 3 November, and included eighty events.